What we know about the deadly factory explosion in Louisville, Kentucky

 What happened?

-The blast took place around 3 p.m., and was felt miles away in Jeffersonville, Indiana, according to CNN affiliate WLKY.
-It was extremely loud and blew out the windows of several nearby businesses, WKLY reported.
+The explosion happened around 3 p.m. and was felt miles away in Jeffersonville, Indiana, according to CNN affiliate WLKY.
+It was extremely loud and blew out the windows of several nearby businesses.

 Twelve people were injured and taken to the hospital, according to the mayor’s office.
-By Wednesday, three were still hospitalized with non-life-threatening injuries, according to a spokesperson from the University of Louisville Hospital.
+Only one was still hospitalized Wednesday evening, University of Louisville Hospital spokesperson Heather Fountaine told CNN.

 It’s not yet clear what caused the explosion.
 Louisville authorities described it as a “large scale incident” involving hazardous materials, with federal agents assisting fire investigators.

-“We don’t have any reason to believe at the moment that there was any type of nefarious activity,” said Shawn Morrow from the Bureau of Alcohol, Tobacco, Firearms and Explosives.
+“We don’t have any reason to believe at the moment that there was any type of nefarious activity,” said Shawn Morrow of the Bureau of Alcohol, Tobacco, Firearms and Explosives.

-In a statement, Givaudan said they were “in the early stages of investigating the cause of this incident and are cooperating with first responders and supporting agencies.”
+Givaudan is still “in the early stages of investigating the cause of this incident and … cooperating with first responders and supporting agencies,” it said in a statement.

 “We are grieving with the families, friends, and loved ones of those that were lost and injured during this very difficult time,” the company said.

-One of the victims was found in the rubble hours after the company had initially stated there were no employees missing, according to Louisville Mayor Craig Greenberg.
+One of the victims who died was found in the rubble hours after the company had said no employees were missing, Louisville Mayor Craig Greenberg said.

 “We’d been told by the business that all employees were accounted for,” Greenberg said in a news conference.
 “Tragically, that was not the case.”